 The PCC is responsible for setting the annual budget within which the Chief Constable is expected to operate and against which financial performance is measured.
 The Chief Constable's only source of income is through the intra-group transfer, where the PCC reimburses the Chief Constable for the cost of day to day policing up to the agreed budget.
-This is representative of the relationship between the PCC and the Chief Constable, which is underpinned by the governance arrangements.
+This is representative of the relationship between the PCC and the Chief Constable, which is underpinned by the governance arrangements and features in the statement of accounts.

-Financial information is monitored across the Alliance and inclusive of income and expenditure of both the PCC and the Chief Constable, therefore the PCC's outturn position is presented here and explained in the wider context.
-However, the Chief Constable is only responsible for pooled and non-pooled expenditure for Warwickshire.
+Financial information is monitored across the Alliance and analysed between Warwickshire and West Mercia, at the top level with no distinction between the PCC and the Chief Constable.
+The 2016/17 outturn position is presented here in this way.
+In contrast the statement of accounts makes the distinction between the PCC's and Chief Constable's financial position.
 The annual budget is funded mainly through government funding and the precept.
 The expenditure that can be charged against the budget is determined on a statutory basis.
-By contrast the Accounts includes income and expenditure that are measured and reported in accordance with proper accounting practice and conventions as set out, chiefly, in The Code of Practice on Local Authority Accounting in the United Kingdom 2015/16 (the Code).
-A reconciliation between the figures used to produce the outturn, explained in the following paragraphs and those contained in the Accounts is provided in Note 9.
+By contrast the Statement of Accounts includes income and expenditure that are measured and reported in accordance with proper accounting practice as set out, chiefly, in The Code of Practice on Accounts in the United Kingdom 2016/17 (also known as 'the Code').
+A reconciliation between the figures used to produce the outturn, explained in the following paragraphs and those contained in the Accounts is provided in Note 1.
 The following table analyses how the budget is funded.